aka: Artistic License Sex Ed

 - The Room famously features writer/director/star Tommy Wiseau thrusting enthusiastically somewhere around his partner's navel.

-- In the movie Shoot 'em Up, the hero continues to provide flawless sexual pleasure to his multiple-orgasming partner even while shooting bad guys that break into the room during the act.
+- Played for Laughs in the movie Shoot 'em Up, the hero continues to provide flawless sexual pleasure to his multiple-orgasming partner even while shooting bad guys that break into the room during the act.

 - The same thing happens in the film Drive Angry.
 Though it is implied that Milton's partner is psychologically scarred by the experience.